Mount Mahadev: Route

 It can be climbed through Faqir Gujri, near Scholars' School, Dara Theed Harwan.
 The trek can be both a day trek as well as a night trek with a night stay at Ledwas.
 The trek has moderate difficulty.
-We have to cross several small streams on our way to Ledwas, which is always enjoyable.
+One has to cross several small streams on way to Ledwas, which is always enjoyable.
 Nomads can be seen grazing the cattle with their horses carrying essentials.